stephbuon/hansard-speakers/README.md

 (intro to the problem)

 Pre-processing the Hansard data for text mining is done in two major phases:
   1) Phase I: Importing the Hansard data from the raw XML files found on (enter).
-For code (enter) see [Bulk Import and Cleaning of Hansard XML Data](https://github.com/stephbuon/import_hansard_data)
+For code that imports and corrects the XML files, see [Bulk Import and Cleaning of Hansard XML Data](https://github.com/stephbuon/import_hansard_data).
   2) Phase II: